+0% +257%% YoY increase in usewrs

 We are delighted with Reading Museum’s upgraded website that delivers a vastly improved user experience for both staff and customers.
 Content is easier to find, while the whole website is faster and more reliable, delivering year-on-year increases in both user numbers and engagement.
 Reading Museum now has great platform from which to grow its digital audiences.

-Matt Williams , Reading Museum
+Matt Williams , Museum Manager, Reading Museum

 Next steps